-During your school years, you certainly heard more than once — probably from one of your teachers — that, "to study efficiently, you must spend a lot of time pouring over your books, and learning things by heart if necessary.”
+During your school years, you certainly heard more than once that “to study efficiently, you must spend a lot of time pouring over your books, and learning things by heart if necessary.”
 That would certainly make Giacomo Leopardi very proud.
-The Italian poet, philosopher and writer is not only famous for his literary output and his intellectual pessimism, but also because he spent “seven years of crazy and desperate study” in his father’s library in order to learn as much as he could.
+The Italian poet, philosopher and writer is not only famous for his literary output and his intellectual pessimism, but also because he spent “seven years of crazy and desperate study” in his father’s library to learn as much as he could.

+Well, OK, nobody is asking you to learn a language in just one hour (that’s quite extreme) — but what if you wanted to know how this is possible?
 We decided to carefully analyze the routines of some famous writers, artists and visionaries, and apply them to the field of language learning.
-We’ve turned that into a list of habits you should assimilate if you want to become a more successful language student.
-And… spoiler alert: the following habits are dramatically similar to the tips and tricks that our polyglots practice.
+We’ve turned that into a list of habits you should take on if you want to become a more successful language student.
+And spoiler alert: the following habits are dramatically similar to the tips and tricks that our polyglots practice.

 But let’s start from the beginning.
 First of all, download the Babbel app on your smartphone.
 Great, from now on you have a pocket-sized teacher, ready to help you when, where, and how you want.
 Now it’s your turn!

 Did you know that Agatha Christie didn’t need a desk to write her books?
-To be honest, the legend says that she didn’t even have a desk!
+The legend claims that she didn’t even have a desk!
 Isn’t that incredible considering her huge literary output?

-Is it, though?
-If we think about it, it’s not incredible at all.
+If we really think about it, it’s not unbelievable at all.
 The Queen of Crime, in fact, wrote where, how, when she wanted to: in hotel rooms, on trains, at bars, and so on.
 She didn’t even write her books in chronological order.
 Instead, she used to write the end of the book first.
-Rebel rebel.
+What a rebel.

-And this is more or less what we are asking you to do: stop for a second and think about yourself.
-It might sound obvious but we are not all the same.
+But going past Agatha, think about how this can apply to you: It might sound obvious, but we’re all very different.
 Some of us are very active in the mornings, others at night.
 Some of us are able to hold our concentration for a long time, others for only short bursts.
 Some of us learn with images, some with text and others with sounds.
 Some of us like to study at a tidy desk, some like to study in bed, whereas others prefer the metro while commuting to work.

-The conclusion is quite clear: if all these people were to attend the same language class, at the same time of the day, with the same teacher, using the same method, many of them would probably not end up with the best results.
-We are not saying that they wouldn’t learn anything but we are saying that they wouldn’t learn as much as they could in a lesson tailored to their learning habits and needs.
+The conclusion is quite clear: if all these people were to attend the same language class at the same time of the day, with the same teacher, using the same method — many of them would probably not end up with great results.
+That’s not to say that they wouldn’t learn anything, but they certainly wouldn’t learn as much as they would in a lesson tailored to their needs.

-Get your inspiration from Agatha Christie: know yourself, listen to your mind and your body, and ask them what kind of student you are.
+So get your inspiration from Agatha Christie — know yourself, listen to your mind and your body, and ask yourself what kind of student you are!
 Now reach into your pocket for that tiny teacher you just downloaded.
 You can study at the best time of the day for you, using your preferred method, for as long as you desire.
 It’s all in your hands!

 Easy, right?
 If only our friend Giacomo Leopardi had known this, maybe his destiny would have been different.